LuminousMirage/mine-resource/readme.txt

-This file is reserve for naming resources
+This file is reserve for all resources

-Adding carrots